 sync command makes sure everything is written into the card.

-Unlike distributions like Raspbian, OpenWrt doesn’t expand your system partition to fit the whole space.
+Unlike distributions like Raspberry Pi OS, OpenWrt doesn’t expand your system partition to fit the whole space.
 Typically, you’ll get only 100 MB of space for your apps, even if your memory card has 64 GB of storage.
 I resized the partition manually on my PC.
 First, I edited the partition table with

 fdisk, and then used the